mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ## Settings > Cloud (Available in MAMP PRO 4.2 or later)

-Store and Load your host and database data using a cloud provider.
+Store and load your host and database data using a cloud provider.
 Currently Dropbox is available for this option.
 It is not necessary to install Dropbox software to use this feature, you only need a Dropbox account.

 <div class="alert" role="alert">
 Note: Your files will not be synced automatically, you must manually load, store and link your hosts using the load, store, and link commands from the menu.